 Doctoral Degree Requirements: A total of 72 credit hours which includes a minor (typically 12 hours) is required.
+NE 721 and NE 727 courses are required.
 Students must pass a departmental qualifying exam that covers basic nuclear engineering material.

 Student Financial Support: Teaching assistantships, research assistantships and fellowships are available for qualified applicants.
 Opportunities are also available for graduate traineeships with utility companies, reactor manufacturers and national laboratories providing a valuable combination of financial support and learning in the classroom, the research laboratory and on the job.